Signature spell

 School spell (+0)

 You change either the damage the spell deals or make it so the spell requires a (different) saving throw.
-You can apply both these effects to the spell if you want.
+If the base spell has a range of ‘touch’, the new spell instead has a range of ‘30 feet (sight)’.
+You can apply any or all of these effects to the spell when you apply this spell modification.
 The damage type and type of saving throw you can choose from depends on the spell’s school:

 • Abjuration. force or thunder damage; Constitution saving throw